BeldiKamuha/e_waste_shop-system/README.md

 ## Introduction

-This project, E-WasteHub, develops an online platform for inventory management in the electronics market.
+This project, E-Waste-Shop, develops an online platform for inventory management in the electronics market.
 Its purpose is to reduce electronic waste (e-waste) and promote sustainability by connecting sellers of refurbished electronics with potential buyers.
 The platform addresses the problem of toxic environmental hazards caused by e-waste by using advanced inventory systems to track stock levels accurately, reducing excess inventory and waste from unsold electronics.

 ## Dependencies